Potassium permanganate: Survival kits

-Potassium permanganate is sometimes included in survival kits: as a hypergolic fire starter (when mixed with glycerol antifreeze from a car radiator; as a water sterilizer; and for creating distress signals on snow).
+Potassium permanganate is sometimes included in survival kits: as a hypergolic fire starter (when mixed with glycerol antifreeze from a car radiator); as a water sterilizer; and for creating distress signals on snow.
+Modern hiking and survivalist guides advise against using potassium permanganate in the field because it is difficult to dose correctly.

 Fire service

 Potassium permanganate is added to "plastic sphere dispensers" to create backfires, burnouts, and controlled burns.
 Polymer spheres resembling ping-pong balls containing small amounts of permanganate are injected with ethylene glycol and projected towards the area where ignition is desired, where they spontaneously ignite seconds later.
-Both handheld and helicopter- or boat-mounted plastic sphere dispensers are used.
+Both handheld helicopter- unmanned aircraft systems (UAS) or boat-mounted plastic sphere dispensers are used.

 Other uses

 Potassium permanganate is one of the principal chemicals used in the film and television industries to "age" props and set dressings.
-Its ready conversion to brown MnO2 creates "hundred-year-old" or "ancient" looks on hessian cloth (burlap), ropes, timber, and glass.
+Its ready conversion to brown MnO2 creates "hundred-year-old" or "ancient" looks on hessian cloth (burlap), ropes, timber and glass.

-Potassium permanganate can be used to oxidize cocaine paste to purify it and increase its stability.
+Potassium permanganate is used as an oxidizing agent in the synthesis of cocaine and methcathinone.
+It can purify cocaine paste with oxidization to increase its stability.
 This led to the Drug Enforcement Administration launching Operation Purple in 2000, with the goal of monitoring the world supply of potassium permanganate; however, potassium permanganate derivatives and substitutes were soon used thereafter to avoid the operation.

-Potassium permangate used as an oxidizing agent in the synthesis of cocaine and methcathinone.